csirtgadgets/massive-octo-spice/README.md

 Notes
 ===
+**Alpha / Beta releases should be considered HIGHLY UNSTABLE and not to be used in production environments.
+It's very likely you'll get little / no support if something breaks.
+USE AT YOUR OWN RISK!**

 * this can be an EC2-like instance, but be ware of the network activity coming from the box, it could be flagged as malicious, check with your provider's policies
 * with post processing, these boxes make a lot of threaded DNS resoultion requests, make sure you understand your operating environment and work with your network team to address high volume dns queries